You're No Good (Jesse Fuller song): Background and recording

 Bob Dylan had seen Fuller perform at the Exodus coffee club in Denver in 1959, and learned "You're No Good" from him personally.
 It was the first song Dylan recorded at his initial session, on November 20, 1961, for his debut album Bob Dylan, which was released by Columbia on March 19, 1962.
 He recorded eight takes at Columbia Studio A, 799 Seventh Avenue, New York City, four of them complete whilst the others were false starts.
 The fifth take was used as the opening track for the album.
 Dylan sings, and plays guitar and harmonica on the song.
 The album was produced by John H. Hammond, and engineered by George Knuerr and Pete Dauria.
 Dylan biographer Clinton Heylin, who had access to unreleased tapes of the sessions, wrote that "from the first take, Hammond Sr is all at sea".
 Scholar Todd Harvey, however, interprets the session tapes as evidence that "corroborate[s] ...
 Hammond's suggestion that Dylan took a few minutes to adjust to the recording process".
 After one of the takes of "You're No Good", Hammond asked Dylan to play the song again "'cause we were fixing the balance as you were going on".
 Dylan wanted to use a spoken introduction, about a cowboy in Connecticut, to the song.
 This idea was abandoned after interruptions to early takes when Hammond complained that Dylan was popping the "p" sound in the word "planes".
-According to Heylin, the intention to splice different takes together, expressed by Hammond in the seesion would have been impractical as the sounds of the takes were too different.
+According to Heylin, the intention to splice different takes together, expressed by Hammond in the session would have been impractical as the sounds of the takes were too different.